 (If you do that, remember to set up email and/or text message notifications on change of appointment status.)

 Choose what should happen to bookings that you cancel from the back-end: they can be either deleted from your log or stay in the calendar marked 'cancelled'.
 The setting is located in Settings > Customers.

-Number of persons booked for the appointment by the chosen client.
+Number of persons booked for the appointment by the chosen client (available with installed Group Booking add-on).
 This is not the entire number of people booked for a group appointment, as this is just the info specific to the one client’s booking of the appointment.

 Pending Appointments – review incoming appointments manually before having them confirmed to customers.

 GOOD TO KNOW